rtidgreenberg/comms_manager/README.md

 Restart platform 7 subscriber and verify you can still receive ContactReportType on USV-7 subscriber
 - Both USV's will be in GROUP 3 (Verify in Admin Console in the Domain 2 logical view, click on the DP, and look at the entity info)

-Start up a CCS subscriber on domain 8
+Start up a C2 subscriber on domain 8
 ```
-./start_sim.sh ccs sub 8
+./start_sim.sh C2 sub 8
 ```

-Start a CCS Router on Domain 8 for A-UOC8
+Start a C2 Router on Domain 8 for A-UOC8
 ```
-./start_router.sh ccs A-UOC8 8
+./start_router.sh C2 A-UOC8 8
 ```

 #### Pass criteria 4:
 You *SHOULD* still receive messages on A-UOC8 subscriber
-- Both USV's will be in GROUP 3 (Verify in Admin Console in the Domain 2 logical view, click on the DP, and look at the entity info) and the CCS will be in the default partition of *
+- Both USV's will be in GROUP 3 (Verify in Admin Console in the Domain 2 logical view, click on the DP, and look at the entity info) and the C2 will be in the default partition of *

 Change the group ID for USV-6 to group 1